 Find out how a Connecticut money laundering and structuring defense lawyer can help protect your rights

 Federal laws relating to money laundering and structuring laws set out harsh penalties if you are convicted of these offenses.
 For this reason, it is essential to discuss your situation with an experienced defense lawyer if you have been charged with money laundering or other financial crimes.
 Our attorneys have extensive experience as former federal prosecutors, former federal defenders, and former criminal defense investigators, and now they devote their practice to vigorously defending the rights of people accused of criminal offenses.
 We take a rigorous 360-degree approach to defending the rights of individuals facing Connecticut criminal charges.
-To schedule a free consultation, call Duffy Law, LLC in New Haven today at 203-946-2000.
+To schedule a consultation, call Duffy Law, LLC in New Haven today at 203-946-2000.